By GARRET JAROS/YachatsNews

 “And we knew at that point — those were gunshots,” Young said.
 “And we knew things were starting to get out of control.
 So Alicia called 911 again and they were very quick with her on the phone and said ‘Officers were on the way.’ ”

 At that point, the couple say they knew things were getting “a little crazy” and went to talk with neighbors across Southwest Park Drive, who had also gone outside to see what was going on.
-It was about then that a deputy arrived, parked his car near the entrance to Township 13 and walked toward Rolph Court with an assault rifle hanging barrel down in front of him.
+It was about then that Cloud arrived, parked his car near the entrance to Township 13 and walked toward Rolph Court with an assault rifle hanging barrel down in front of him.

 They had brief conversation with the deputy who instructed them to go back inside their house and lock the doors.
 It was sometime between 7:30 and 8 p.m.